allianceauth/allianceauth/docs/installation/services/phpbb3.md

  - Database Server Hostname is `127.0.0.1`
  - Database Server Port is left blank
  - Database Name is `alliance_forum`
- - Database Username is your MySQL user for AllianceAuth, usually `allianceserver`
+ - Database Username is your auth MySQL user, usually `allianceserver`
  - Database Password is this user’s password

 You should see `Succesful Connection` and proceed.